 The EU Technical Measures regulation addresses how, where and when fishing can take place in order to limit unwanted catches and ecosystem impacts.
 There are common measures that apply to all EU sea basins, and regional measures that vary between sea basins.
 Measures include Minimum Conservation Reference Sizes (MCRS, previously Minimum Landing Sizes, MLS), gear specifications, mesh sizes, closed areas, and bycatch limits.

 The Control Regulation, which is being revised in 2019, addresses application of and compliance with the above, e.g. keeping catches within limits, recording and sharing data, and satellite tracking of vessels over 12 metres (VMS).

 Criterion score: 0.75 info

 Endangered, threatened and protected species caught in the catch can include some skates, rays and sharks.
-These species are relatively hardy, and can survive when they are discarded, but their survival rates largely depend on how they were caught and handled.
+Skates and rays are generally hardy and can survive when they are discarded, but their survival rates largely depend on how they were caught and handled.
 Mortality rates in otter trawls are shown to vary between 10-65%, depending on fishing and handling methods.
-Those vessels which employ codes of conduct on skate and ray handling and/or reduce the risk of their capture, will improve their survival rates, though many of these methods arenat implemented over whole functional unit or regional levels.
-To reduce the risk of the Nephrops fishery on bycatch, FU 20-22 have adopted the use of 120mm square mesh panels.
-Other measures include modifications to the codends and implementation of coverless trawls.
+Vessels which employ codes of conduct on skate and ray handling and/or reduce the risk of their capture, will improve their survival rates, though many of these methods aren’t implemented over whole functional unit or regional levels.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Abalone